Contemplative Photographer, Writer, Educator

 When I am in nature, certain images stop me in my tracks, and at the time I don’t know why I am so drawn to them but sense they are part of a greater story, language, pattern, or blueprint that connects us all and needs to be shared.
 Such images have the ability to touch us deeply, open our hearts, and awaken or strengthen something integral within us.
 It is my greatest joy to capture an image in a way that expresses the transcendent quality I connect with in it – and then to share it so it may resonate with others, as well.

 When an image seizes me like that, I meditate on it and contemplate how it speaks to me.
-Sometimes I’m able to understand and communicate it in words and will pair the images with written narratives on my website, River-Bliss.com.
+Sometimes I’m able to understand and communicate it in words and will pair the images with written narratives here on River Bliss.
 My joyful mission is to share my contemplative vision and insights through words and pictures that reveal beauty, connections, and universal patterns and rhythms.
 I strive to facilitate self (inner) discovery, gratitude, equanimity, quietude, and a sense of interconnectedness and unity in a world that seems increasingly fragmented and distracting.

 My work combines my passion for photography and writing with my deep interest in the nature of mind and perception and my love of the natural world.
 It draws on my richly humanistic, multi-passionate background in: psychology, world religions, meditation, transpersonal psychology, music, art, parenting, hospice work, and early childhood education.